-A diverse local economy, providing secure employment and producing a range of goods, will be more resilient, self-reliant and sustainable.
-Consequently, local sourcing and hiring can be particularly important in invigorating economically depressed or vulnerable areas such as inner city neighbourhoods or rural communities.
-Sourcing locally may also help promote social cohesion, improve the quality of life for local people, promote customer loyalty, reduce the cost and environmental impact of transportation, and strengthen a company's relationships within the community.
+A diverse local economy, providing secure employment and producing a range of goods, will be more resilient, self-reliant, and sustainable.
+Consequently, local sourcing and hiring can be particularly important in invigorating economically depressed or vulnerable areas such as inner-city neighbourhoods or rural communities.
+Sourcing locally has other benefits such as social cohesion, cost reductions in transportation, and strengthening of customer loyalty and relationships within the community.

 The concept of community doesn’t pertain only to a neighbourhood, location, area or place.
 It can be much broader.
 For example, a community can be a group of people who share a culture, ethnicity, religion, life circumstances or common interests.
 However, here we focus only on the local geographical community - or communities - that a business or organisation is a part of.

 Defining a local geographical community is subjective, it is affected by place, culture and prevailing norms.
 In some of the more rural parts of the world, a local community could be everything within hundreds of miles.
 In cities, however, a local community can refer to an area limited to just a few streets or blocks.
 As such, businesses and organisations should provide and explain their definitions of the geographical community or communities in which they operate in their responses to this question set.